Defilan/epiclunch/README.md

         ```
     * This code block allows for responsive pictures.
 The options for sizes (1200px was used in this example) are 300px, 500px, 800px, 1200px, and 1500px.
     * Again, all pictures you reference in this post must be located in your post directory

+### Testing New Post
+1. When you want to test your new post, navitate to the `epiclunch` directory within the repo and run the following:
+    ```bash
+    hugo server -D
+    ```
+    * This will host the site in memory on your computer.
+Open your browser to http://localhost:1313.
+You should see the Epic Lunch Runs site.
+Navitate to `Blog` to see your post.
+It should also appear on the homepage.
+2. When you are satisfied with your post, change the `Draft` from `true` to `false` in your post.

+### Add yourself as an author

+1. Add your perfered profile picture to the `img/testimonials` directory in `epiclunch`.
+2. Navigate to the `data/testimonials` directory in `epiclunch`.
+3. Take notice of the current `yaml` files in the directory.
+Create a new `yaml` file with the next sequential number.
+4. This is where you add your quick bio and link to your profile picture.
+It should look something like this:
+    ```bash
+    text: "Howdy!
+I’m a software engineering manager and overall geek.
+I love traveling with friends to grab an epic meal!
+I've traveled to Alaska, Oregon, California, and Texas in search of great meals for lunch.
+I'm excited to share ideas with fellow avgeeks!"
+    name: "Chris Maher"
+    position: "Software Engineering Manager"
+    avatar: "img/testimonials/maher.jpg"
+    ```

 ## Contributing